jentery/508v4/keywords.md

 * **trading**: players exchange game items between each other
 * **trashing**: putting cards (often strategically) into the discard pile
 * **turns**: a moment when a player may act; discrete in turn-based games; simultaneous in real-time games; also a moment when analysis paralysis is most visible or palpable
+* **turtling**: a strategy emphasizing defense, usually to avoid risk
 * **twitching**: a mechanic that requires fast decision-making
 * **uncertainty principle**: Werner Heisenberg's principle that it's impossible to measure something without disturbing it; confidence in the exactitude of frequency information increases with duration of observation
+* **variable player order**: when the sequence of player turns is not consistent from one round of play to the next; often affects player strategies and dynamics
 * **worker placement** (or action drafting): requires a player to select specific actions from a set available to all players; actions are commonly selected by the placement of game pieces or tokens on selected action spaces; each player usually has a limited number of pieces with which to participate in the draft; some games achieve the same effect in reverse: the turn begins with action spaces filled by markers, which are claimed by players for some cost
 * **zero-sum game**: a player's gain or loss of action (or utility) is exactly balanced by the other players' gain or loss of action (or utility); the total gains less the total losses equals zero

 ## Design Speak

+* **80/20 rule**: focus resources on the critical 20 percent; 80 percent of a product's usage involves 20 percent of its features (see Vilfredo Pareto; Lidwell, Holden, and Butler)
 * **action writing**: either prompts specific behaviours/responses (against standardized or normalized reading practices) or contains charged design elements (see Steven Marcus)
 * **A-D-M**: a player-centric approach to game design; aesthetics (A) are observed in dynamics (D) that are linked to mechanics (M); aesthetics may include sensation, fantasy, narrative, challenge, social interaction, discovery, expression, and ritual (see Hunicke, LeBlanc, and Zubek)
 * **affordances**: what environments or objects offer individual animals; always relational and thus never fixed; exists regardless of whether it is perceived or recognized (see J.J.
 Gibson)